 There are no operations within the Orion Group where the risk of using forced or compulsory labour is significant.
-Orion has no record of situations where forced or compulsory labour has been used in relation to Orion's own or its suppliers' operations.
+Orion has no record of situations where forced or compulsory labour has been used in relation to Orion's own or its suppliers' operations during the review periods.